 - Star Wars: The Clone Wars: Anakin, his apprentice, Aayla Secura, and some of their troops crash-land on Maridun, where they encounter a village of refugees.
 When the Separatists arrive, their leader blames the Republic for bringing them there, and refuses to fight them for any reason.
-And when they are told that the Separatists are going to use their village as target practice, the he decides to just sit there and let it happen.
-Some of the younger Lurmen go against his wishes, and help the Republic forces defend their village, though, meaning that this is was caused by a ruling ideological dogma, rather than it being Planet of Hats trait.
+And when they are told that the Separatists are going to use their village as target practice, he decides to just sit there and let it happen.
+Some of the younger Lurmen go against his wishes, and help the Republic forces defend their village though, meaning that this is was caused by a ruling ideological dogma, rather than it being a Planet of Hats trait.
 This is egregious for two reasons.
 One is that, realistically, they should try to run away instead of fighting, due to Fight or Flight instincts (the leader does not indicate that he thinks the protagonists are lying about the attack).
 Secondly, the forces attacking the village are droids, removing any Thou Shalt Not Kill justification.
 Also, this is just as much an example of Straw Man Political.
 Compare them with Duchess Satine of Mandalore, who is a fellow Actual Pacifist but also a badass one who valiantly stands up to oppressors (non-violently, of course).

 - ...But tragically, Satine is ultimately also an example of Suicidal Pacifism.
 Her refusal to fight is exploited by Death Watch and Darth Maul, who set up Engineered Heroics that make themselves look like strong defenders while Satine is too weak to stop attacks, thereby getting the people on their side to overthrow Satine's rule.
 The series ends with Mandalore plunged into civil war and Satine killed.

 - Folder from the Whateley Universe refuses to fight back when bullied, leading to a lot of injuries.
 Had the events of A Single Fold not played out as they had, he probably would have ended up dead.